Ernanm280/deploying-ad/README.md

 **3. Set up Remote Desktop for Non-Administrative Users**
 ---
-Log in to the **Client-1** VM domain admin username `mydomain.com\jane_admin`, and password.
+Logged in to the **Client-1** VM using the domain admin username `mydomain.com\jane_admin`, and password.
 Once logged in, I right-clicked the Start menu and selected **System** to open Remote Desktop Settings, then enabled Remote Desktop by selecting “Select users that can remotely access this PC”.
 In the Object names field, I typed "Domain User" and selected **Check Names** to validate.
 After confirming, I clicked **OK** to grant all domain users remote access.

 This configuration allows authorized domain users to remotely connect to the client machine using Remote Desktop Protocol (RDP), enabling centralized and flexible access to the system.